Nasi lengko

 The fried tempeh and tofu are cut into small pieces and placed on a plate of rice.
 Chopped cucumber is sprinkled on top.
 Bean sprouts and peanut sauce are poured over it, with pieces of chives or spring onion leaves.
 After this, the soy sauce is drizzled over.
 Lastly, the dish is given a sprinkle of fried onions.
-The dish is often served with aci crackers, a white, round or square condiment.
-Aci crackers smeared with ketchup are a popular appetizer.
+Aci crackers, (white, round or square crackers) smeared with ketchup are a popular accompaniment to the dish.

 Nasi lengko is usually served with five to ten sticks of satay on the side.